StupiddCupid/User-level-Thread-Library/REPORT.md

 As we all know, thread is a single execution sequence in computer science that represents a separately schedulable task.
 The appearance of thread greatly accomplishes our idea that we want to place concurrent computations within the same address space and eliminate duplication of the address space and most of the environment while running a program.
-In this project, we implement a user-level thread library that can perform basic insturctions for running multiple threads within the same process via high-quality C code.
+Thus, in this project, we implement a user-level thread library for linux that can rovide a complete interface for applications to create and run independent threads concurrently via high-quality C code.

 # Implementation 🌟

 The implementation of this program is consist of three parts.

 Part 1️⃣: Queue API

+To better manipulate our simple FIFO queue and make each operation effectively, we utilized linked list -a underlying data structure- for our queue implementation.
+By taking the advantage of 'struct' data type，we create three struct functions with their members to construct the basic structure of our queue:

+1. struct queue, containing the length of the queue and two pointers of type 'struct Node', one pointing to the front node and the other one pointing to the tail node.

+2. struct Node, containing one pointer called 'key' for storing the value of the node and another pointer call 'next' with type 'struct Node*' representing the ➡️.

+3. struct Node* newNode with its parameter 'value', allocating a space for each new node, initializing its value and connecting its next node.

 Part 2️⃣: User-level thread library
 Part 3️⃣: Semaphore API